 Rising demand for cheap cashmere combined with the impacts of climate change has had a devastating impact on goat-herding regions in Mongolia, with overgrazing contributing to desertification.
 Between our concern over the animal welfare standards of this supply chain and the limited ability to create our own supply chain, as we did with wool, we have opted not to use this fiber.

 Why We Choose Not To Use Virgin Cashmere

-It takes the combed hair of five goats and a year of growing to make a top-quality cashmere sweater.
-3
+- It takes the combined hair of four goats to make a single cashmere sweater (3).